opendatacube/datacube-core/docs/about-core-concepts/products.rst

     Dictionary containing bits of metadata common to all the datasets in the product.

     It is used during indexing to match datasets to their products.
-That is, the keys and values defined here must also be in the :ref:`dataset-metadata-doc`.
+That is, the keys and values defined here must also be in the :ref:`dataset-metadata-doc-eo3`.

     In the above example, ``product: name`` would match a specific product.